FredMunene/cartesi_dapp/README.md

 ## Overview
-The programconsists of a `go` script that interacts with a rollup server to handle requests for state advancement and inspection.
+The program consists of a `go` script that interacts with a rollup server to handle requests for state advancement and inspection.

 ## Dependencies